 Lisbon has lots of great bars and restaurants and is very lively at night.

 Porto is an old city on the coast in the north of Portugal.
 The river Douro flows through the city and the valley it has created is famous for producing port.
 The city’s walls date to the 14th Century, and the old town is full narrow alleys climbing steeply up the hill from the river.

-From Porto you can explore the Douro Valley – travelling amongst rolling hills and through vineyard and olive groves.
+From Porto, you can explore the Douro Valley – traveling amongst rolling hills and through vineyard and olive groves.
 There are lots of wine tasting opportunities – the region produces port, red and white wine.
 One of the best ways to see the area is by boat.

 Madeira is a group of four Atlantic Islands and is closer to Africa than to Europe.
 The islands are popular for hiking and spa holidays.
 The interior of the main island (Madeira) contains a network of canals used for irrigation that are very popular walking routes.
 The islands do have beaches, but most of these are pebble beaches as opposed to sand.
 Porto Santo, an island a few miles to the north has sandy beaches – see the beach holidays section for more detail.

 Funchal is the capital of Madeira.
-The old part of Funchal has cobbled streets and historic colonial buildings, whilst the more modern part of town is centred around the marina.
+The old part of Funchal has cobbled streets and historic colonial buildings, whilst the more modern part of town is centered around the marina.

 Canico is a village to the east of Funchal that is set on rocks overlooking the sea.
 The area is popular for hiking and golf, and there are good dive sites near the village.